Natalie Boldt

-Natalie Boldt is an associate in the Environmental & Public Lands Group at Davis Graham & Stubbs LLP, where her practice involves enforcement defense, environmental compliance, water rights, rulemaking, environmental diligence, and environmental litigation.
-Natalie serves clients across a variety of industries, including oil and gas, mining, building materials, real estate development, and municipalities.
+Natalie Boldt is an associate in the Environmental & Public Lands Group at Davis Graham & Stubbs LLP, where her practice focuses on enforcement defense, environmental compliance, water rights, rulemaking, environmental due diligence, and litigation.
+She serves clients in the oil and gas, mining, building materials, and real estate development sectors.

 Publications